The following information details the package of financial support available to Initial Teacher Training students in 2020-21.

 Students on the School Direct programme who do not receive a salary from their school will be eligible for the same level of tuition fees and the same package of financial support as detailed above.

-School Direct (Salaried) students will not be eligible to receive a training bursary, University bursary or Access to Learning Funds.
+School Direct (Salaried) students will not be eligible to receive a training bursary, University bursary or Warwick Hardship Funds.